Crowd-Pleasing Potato Gratin (20+40 Min, Vegetarian)

 - Optional: Get a pot, heat up the cream and throw in the cheese.
 Wait until the cheese is melted.
 Then pour evenly over the potatoes.

 - Or just pour the cream over without heating up and layer the cheese on top.
 It will taste similar but not look quite as beautiful.
-And that’s what you want around Christmas, right?

 - Pop the dish into the oven for 40 minutes.